ChristianAlessandri/yoursounds/README.md

 ## Use Cases

-- Improve concentration while working or studying
+- 😌 Improve concentration while working or studying
-- Create a calming atmosphere for relaxation or meditation
+- 🍃 Create a calming atmosphere for relaxation or meditation
-- Help block distracting noise and support better sleep

 ## Tech Stack